“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 Compare it to:

-If we are being truthful, most of these taste better than beer, wine, or spirits, and without the burn, bitterness, or aftertaste.
+If we’re being truthful, most of these taste better than beer, wine, or spirits.
+And without the burn, bitterness, or aftertaste.

 Three Kinds of Drinkers When It Comes to Taste

-From what I have seen, most drinkers fall into one of three groups:
+From what I’ve seen, most drinkers fall into one of three groups:

 They truly enjoy the flavor of certain drinks, but often admit that non-alcoholic versions or other beverages taste just as good, if not better.

 They think they like the taste because of strong associations between the flavor and the drinking experience.
-It is more about memory than taste.
+It’s more about memory than taste.

-They openly admit they do not love the taste, but they drink for the buzz, the escape, or the ritual.
+They openly admit they don’t love the taste, but they drink for the buzz, the escape, or the ritual.

 Most people fall into groups two and three.